branflake2267/docs/README.md

 # docs
-Home for new Sencha Documentation
+The home of the Sencha Documentation Builder.

 ## Setup